spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/2-spring-batch.md

 cf delete-service task-example-mysql -f
 ```

-The important thingis that we need to delete the `EXTERNAL-ACCESS-KEY` service key before we can delete the `task-example-mysql` service itself.
+The important thing is that we need to delete the `EXTERNAL-ACCESS-KEY` service key before we can delete the `task-example-mysql` service itself.
 Additionally, the employed command flags are as follows:

 - `-f` Force deletion without confirmation
 - `-r` Also delete any mapped routes